raehik/mt19937-hs/README.md

-# `mt19937`: MT19937 implementation in pure Haskell
+# mt19937
-What it says on the box.
+Efficient MT19937 (standard 32-bit Mersenne Twister PRNG) implementation, in pure Haskell (no FFI) with a pure interface.

 Only the PRNG itself is implemented.
 If you'd like to use this as a PRNG in any capacity, you'll need to wrap it into some monad or some such.